 sudo cp /opt/blender/blender.desktop ~/.local/share/applications/

 Here I copied the app shortcut file to local folder for single use.
 And, the app icon shows in ‘Activities’ overview search result immediately.
 Though, it’s better to change the ownership to yourself.

 sudo chown $USER:$USER ~/.local/share/applications/blender.desktop

-NOTE: If you still have old Blender package in system, there will be more than one app icons.
+NOTE: If you still have old Blender package in system, there may be duplicated app icons.

 To uninstall Blender installed via previous steps, simply remove the folder under /opt directory via command: